Milck: Career

 Milck's career largely got its start at the 2017 Women's March in Washington D.C.
-She had written the song "Quiet" in 2015 along with Adrienne Gonzalez, as a way of coping with sexual assault and abuse as a teenager.
+She had written the song "Quiet" in 2015 along with Adrianne Gonzalez, as a way of coping with sexual assault and abuse as a teenager.
 Prior to the march she put out requests for female a cappella groups to help perform the song at the event, a call that was answered by groups Capital Blend and GW Sirens from George Washington University.
 Milck separately recorded each vocal part, and sent them individually to the participants, due to the logistical difficulties involved in rehearsing in-person.
 Along with 26 other singers, she performed seven times throughout the march among the crowd, where it was recorded by film maker Alma Ha'rel, who uploaded the video to social media where it had 8 million views in two days, and shared by a number of well-known celebrities.
 The group was then invited to perform on the television show Full Frontal with Samantha Bee.
 The song was named the number one protest song of 2017 by Billboard, and was widely embraced as an anthem for the movement.
 The same year she performed the song with Choir!
 Choir!
 Choir! at the Phoenix Concert Theatre in Toronto, with proceed from the event donated to the American Civil Liberties Union.